 A vitamin C megadose is considered anything that is many times greater than the RDA (Recommended Daily Allowance) of about 90 mg.

-Such little amounts of vitamin C only prevent scurvy and lead us into a subclinical scurvy state.
 That means that many health problems are occurring because of too little vitamin C consumption.

 Many people do not realize that the vast majority of animals can manufacture their own vitamin C, which is technically called ascorbic acid.

 It is also relatively unknown that illness, injury, trauma, stress, and pollution all use up large quantities of vitamin C in both animals and humans.